dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 ## High Level Overview

-In the previous section we have seen how an interrupt was generated and how to read data from the keyboard.
+In the chapter section we have seen how an interrupt was generated and how to read data from the keyboard.
 Now we need to write a proper driver, one which addresses the issues listed above (well not all of them since some are an higher level than they will be implemented "using" the driver, not by it).

 We will try to build the driver in small steps adding one piece at time, so it will be easier to understand it.

 ### Storing A History Of Pressed Keys

-The first thing we'll want to keep track of in the keyboard driver: what keys were pressed and in what order.
+The first thing we'll want to keep track of in the keyboard driver is what keys were pressed and in what order.
 For our example driver we're going to use a circular buffer because it has a fixed memory usage (does not require re-allocating memory) and is similar in speed to an array.
 The only downside is that we have to decide what happens when the buffer is full: we can either drop the oldest scancodes, or drop the latest one we tried to add.
 This is not really an issue if the buffer is made large enough, given that some application will be consuming the keyboard events from the buffer shortly after they're added.

 ```c
 #define MAX_KEYB_BUFFER_SIZE    255